Waffle House murder suspect Travis Reinking is in custody

-NASHVILLE, TN (AP/RNN) - Authorities announced on Twitter, that they have arrested 29-year-old Travis Reinking, who was taken into custody on Monday.
+NASHVILLE, TN (RNN) - Authorities announced on Twitter that they have arrested 29-year-old Travis Reinking who was taken into custody on Monday.

 Reinking was arrested in a wooded area behind the apartment complex where he was last spotted.
 He requested a lawyer and refused to make a statement.